kyungrae/study/designing-data-intensive-applications/part2.md

 ##### Read repair and anti-entropy

 - Read repair
-  The client detect a stale value amd writes the newer values back to that replica This approach works well for values that are frequently read.
+  The client detect a stale value and writes the newer values back to that replica This approach works well for values that are frequently read.
 - Anti-entropy process
   Some datastores have a background process that constantly looks for differences in the data between replicas and copies any missing data from one replica to another.

 ##### Quorums for reading and writing

-If there are n replicas, every write must be confirmed by w nodes to be considered, successful, and we must query at least r nodes for each read.
+If there are n replicas, every write must be confirmed by w nodes to be considered successful, and we must query at least r nodes for each read.
-As long as w + r > n, we expect to get an up-to-date value hen reading.
+As long as w + r > n, we expect to get an up-to-date value when reading.
 Reads and writes that obey these r and w values are called *quorum* reads and writes.

 #### Limitation of Quorum Consistency

 - If sloppy quorum is used, the w writes may end up on different nodes than the r reads.
+- If two writes occur concurrently, it is not clear which one happened first.
-- If a write happens concurrently with a read, it's undetermined whether the read return the old or the new value.
+- If a write happens concurrently with a read, it's undetermined whether the read returnㄴ the old or the new value.
-- If a write succeeded on some replicas but failed on others, and overall succeeded on fewer than w replicas, it is not roll backed on the replicas where is succeeded.
+- If a write succeeded on some replicas but failed on others, and overall succeeded on fewer than w replicas, it is not roll backed on the replicas where it succeeded.
 - If a node carrying a new value fails, and its data is restored from a replica carrying an old value.

 #### Detecting Concurrent Writes